AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 #### Returns
 BOOLEAN
 ## Function: Right
-Get a Sub String from the end of text String which is the specified number of characters in length.
+Get a SubString from the end of a text String which is the specified number of characters in length.

 No additional remarks available
 #### Signature